WNBD-LD

 WNBD-LD (channel 33) is a low-power television station licensed to Greenwood, Mississippi, United States, serving as the NBC affiliate for the Delta area.
 It is owned by Deltavision Media alongside dual ABC/Fox affiliate WABG-TV (channel 6) and low-power CBS affiliate WXVT-LD (channel 17).
 The three stations share studios on Washington Avenue in Greenville; WNBD-LD's transmitter is located northeast of Inverness, Mississippi.

+WNBD-LD is the first NBC affiliate ever based in the market—before its launch, viewers in the region received NBC programming on cable or over-the-air from KTVE in El Dorado, Arkansas, WLBT in Jackson, and/or WMC-TV in Memphis, Tennessee.
+Soon after WNBD-LD's sign-on, it became available on Suddenlink Communications channel 9, with WLBT and WMC remaining in their channel positions.
+While current Federal Communications Commission (FCC) must-carry rules do not require carriage of low-powered stations, Commonwealth had the right to require cable systems to carry WNBD as part of retransmission consent compensation for carrying WABG.

 History

-On August 25, 2009, Commonwealth Broadcasting Group, owner of WABG-TV, filed an application for an LPTV station on RF Channel 33 originally licensed to Grenada, Mississippi, which was granted on February 25, 2010; on that date, the station began as W33CT-D, and was changed to WNBD-LD on May 14, 2010.
+On August 25, 2009, Commonwealth Broadcasting Group, owner of WABG-TV, filed an application for a low-power television station on RF channel 33, originally licensed to Grenada, Mississippi.
+The application was granted by the Federal Communications Commission (FCC) on February 25, 2010; and the station was assigned the call sign W33CT-D. The call sign was changed to WNBD-LD on May 14, 2010.

-WNBD-LD is the first NBC affiliate ever based in the market—before its launch, viewers in the region received NBC programming on cable or over-the-air from KTVE in El Dorado, Arkansas, WLBT in Jackson, and/or WMC-TV in Memphis, Tennessee.
 Tentative launch of the channel was scheduled for between mid-October and early November 2010.
 It applied for a "license to cover" on October 21.
-The actual sign-on occurred December 13.
-Soon after WNBD-LD's sign-on, it became available on Suddenlink Communications channel 9, with WLBT and WMC remaining in their channel positions.
-It was a sister station to Commonwealth Broadcasting Group, owner of WABG-TV.
-While current Federal Communications Commission (FCC) must-carry rules do not require carriage of low-powered stations, Commonwealth had the right to require cable systems to carry WNBD as part of retransmission consent compensation for carrying WABG.
+The station began broadcasting on December 13, 2010.

 Commonwealth Broadcasting Group agreed to sell WNBD-LD, WABG-TV, and WFXW-LD to Cala Broadcast Partners for $11.7 million on October 30, 2015.
 Cala is jointly owned by Brian Brady (who owns several other television stations, mostly under the Northwest Broadcasting name) and Jason Wolff (who owns radio and television stations through Frontier Radio Management).
 Concurrently with this acquisition, Cala agreed to purchase WXVT from H3 Communications; a month later, it assigned its right to purchase that station to John Wagner.
 The sale was completed on August 1, 2016. on that date, the station went off the air, with Wagner stating in a filing with the FCC that it was looking for new programming.
-This resulted in the WXVT intellectual unit, including CBS programming, being moved to a digital subchannel of WNBD-LD and mapped to WXVT's former channel 15.
-The CBS affiliate moved to WXVT-LD on June 26, 2017.
+This resulted in the WXVT intellectual unit, including CBS programming, being moved to a digital subchannel of WNBD-LD, which was mapped to WXVT's former channel 15.
+The CBS affiliation remained on WNBD-LD until June 26, 2017, when it moved to the separate low-power channel 17 facility that became WXVT-LD.